pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 I have been working full-time building pyOpenSci for two years now, thanks to funding from the [Sloan Foundation](https://sloan.org/) and [CZI (Chan Zuckerberg Initiative)](https://chanzuckerberg.com/). pyOpenSci has come SO FAR in two years.

 It's time to take a breath and celebrate everything the pyOpenSci community has accomplished.
-Before we move on to the next big thing—our pyOpenSci Fall Festival (more on that below)—I want to take a moment to reflect on:
+Before we move on to the next big thing—[our pyOpenSci Fall Festival](https://www.pyopensci.org/events/pyopensci-2024-fall-festival.html) (more on that below)—I want to take a moment to reflect on:

-* Where we've been,
+* Where we've been
-* What we've accomplished, and
+* What we've accomplished
-* The incredible community of practice that we've built.
+* The incredible community of practice that we've built

 I'll wrap up by discussing what's next for pyOpenSci.